The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 #10: Getting Into YA Debt

 You’re just minding your business, putting your first-real-job paycheck toward saving up for a more reliable car or your emergency fund when BAM! — You get a credit card offer with a free gift!
 Or a zero percent intro APR!
 Or even better, student loans that will pay for EVERYTHING!
-Americans 18-29 years old owe a whopping $1.05 trillion in debt, according to data collected by the New York Fed Consumer Credit Panel and Equifax.
+Americans 18-29 years old owe a whopping $1.05 trillion in debt1, according to data collected by the New York Fed Consumer Credit Panel and Equifax.
 If you’ve already accumulated a mountain of debt before you leave home, it can be pretty difficult to start saving for your goals.
+Read our tips for paying off debt fast for ideas on how to dig yourself out.

-Testing out that new Pinterest recipe seems pretty enticing… that is, until you spot a $5 off coupon on Grubhub.
+Testing out that new Pinterest recipe seems pretty enticing … that is, until you spot a $5 off coupon on Grubhub.
 Whether you’re ordering takeout, having food delivered or dining in at a local restaurant, eating away from home can be pretty pricey.
-One minute you’re feeling good about ordering off the Dollar Menu and the next, you’re 10 pounds heavier and your monthly budget is $232 lighter.
-Bet that curry chicken salad recipe is looking pretty good now…
+One minute you’re feeling good about ordering off the Dollar Menu and the next, you’re 10 pounds heavier and your monthly budget is busted.
+Bet that curry chicken salad recipe is looking pretty good now.

 #8: Waiting to Save for Retirement

+One of the most common money mistakes is putting off retirement planning.
 Younger people may feel that retirement is SOOOOOO far away that they have plenty of time to save.
 Once you’re staring down thirty you think stashing 2% of your salary in a 401(k) is enough.
-Then you’re 40 with maybe a year or two’s salary saved and the reality hits. *cue ominous music* Of course it’s best to start saving for retirement early.
+Then you’re 40 with maybe a year or two’s salary saved and the reality hits. *cue ominous music* Of course, it’s best to start saving for retirement early.
 But even if you’ve neglected your Golden Years fund in favor of trips to Cabo, you may be able to make up for it later.
-Check out Nerd Wallet’s retirement calculator to see where you stand.

 #7: Avoiding a Budget

 We get it, keeping a spreadsheet that shows how quickly your money disappears isn’t fun.
 Luckily, there’s an app for that!
 If you’ve been tempted to skip budgeting since you “don’t need one” or you “already know where your money goes (i.e. mostly to bills),” you’re missing the point.
-Budgeting can help you reach your financial goals, whether that means buying a new couch, or an entire home to put it in.
+Budgeting can help you reach your financial goals, whether that means buying a new couch or an entire home to put it in.
 Consider tracking your spending with a personal budgeting app like PocketGuard, Mint or YNAB (You Need a Budget).
 They’re typically cheap or free, easy to use, and can show you the hidden places you might be overspending.
+Tip: If you’re a Desert Financial member, our highly rated Desert Financial Mobile app has a built-in budgeting feature.
+Download it now from the App Store or Google Play.

 #6: Skimping on Your Emergency Fund